renovatebot/renovate/docs/development/issue_labeling.md

 # Issue labeling

-We try to keep issues well-classified by labeling them appropriately.
+We try to keep issues well-classified through use of labels.
-Only members/collaborators with the required rights can apply labels.

-In theory any feature or bug should apply to either a platform, manager, datasource, versioning or a worker part.
+Any repository collaborator can apply labels according to the below guidelines.

 ## Basic knowledge about Renovate